Courtesy of CDC, 2006

 What Are the Symptoms?

 Symptoms begin between 2 and 12 days (most commonly 3-7 days) after exposure to the virus.
 Although most people who become infected with Zika virus have no symptoms, approximately 20% may develop acute onset of fever with rash, joint pain, or conjunctivitis (red eyes).
 Other commonly reported symptoms include muscle aches and headache that may last for several days to a week.
 Severe disease requiring hospitalization is uncommon and deaths from the disease are rare.
 However, there have been cases of Guillain-Barré syndrome reported in patients following suspected Zika virus infection.
-The Brazilian Ministry of Health and other health agencies are also investigating the possible association between Zika virus and a reported increase in the number of babies born with microcephaly (abnormal brain and small heads).
+Some babies with microcephaly (abnormal brain and small heads) have been reported among mothers who were infected with Zika virus while pregnant.
+In April 2016, CDC scientists announced that enough evidence has accumulated to conclude that Zika virus infection during pregnancy is a cause of microcephaly and other severe fetal brain defects.

 What Can You Do?